 Each night when we lay down to sleep we dream, and although we may not always remember our dreams, most people have between 3 and 7 dreams each night.
 If we do remember our dreams, it can be similar to watching a movie unfold before our eyes or we may even actively be taking part in the dream.
+Once we’re awake, we may wish to research the meaning of these dreams, such as a flood dream meaning, to see what these dreams may be telling us about our lives at the present moment.
 The difference between normal dream state and lucid dreaming, is that in a normal dream state we do not realise that we are dreaming.

 Lucid dreaming occurs when we are in a dream state and our consciousness becomes aware that we are dreaming.
 These dreams can be very vivid, bright in sound and colour and may seem exceptionally long in terms of duration.

 Another characteristic of lucid dreaming is the dreamers’ ability to influence the dream.
 Lucid dreamers can often direct their dreams and over time gaining greater control over their dream state is possible.
 Being able to control your dreams in this way can give you access not only to control your dreams but also to leave your physical body and experience the world in your true soul form.
 This out of body experience is called Astral Travel.